marvelousNinja/let-us-hear-you/README.md

 	In order to simplify processing of the files later, we make our `audio` container public (by specifying `X-Container-Read`).
 That way, all our services will be able to download files without any special libraries or credentials.

 	The hardest part is the `upload()`.
 First, it setups two Node.js Streams: [https://nodejs.org/api/stream.html#stream_stream](https://nodejs.org/api/stream.html#stream_stream).
 Streams are abstractions to transfer data in chunks.
-Second, it directs the data from `fileStream` to `writeStream`.
+Second, it directs the data from `fileStream` to `storageStream`.
 Third, it uses When.js library to convert event-based API into promise-based.
 As a result, `upload()` returns Promise, which, when resolved, provides a path to uploaded file.

 1. Let's refresh a browser window and check if all works correctly.
 You can try to upload one of the following files using the form:
   * TBD